wmutschl/pruned-skewed-kalman-paper/README.md

 ```matlab
 dynare ireland2004_bayes_5_rwmh_slice_gaussian parallel conffile=__parallelConf.ini
 ```
-Runtime: 27 minutes on MacBook.
+Runtime: 27 minutes on MacBook, 1 hour and 2 minutes on Linux server.

 #### Task Bayes 6: Bayesian estimation with RWMH sampler of CSN model, initialized with short Slice from Task Bayes 4
 Estimate the CSN model with Bayesian methods using the PSKF to compute the likelihood.